stefaleon/SportsStore/README.md

 * See how the products are displayed by starting the application and requesting the */Admin/Index* URL.

 ■ Tip: the *Edit* button is inside the form element so that the two buttons sit next to each other, working around the spacing that Bootstrap applies.
 The *Edit* button will send an HTTTP GET request to the server to get the current details of a product; this doesn’t require a form element.
 However, since the *Delete* button will make a change to the application state, an http POST request must be used—and that does require the form element.

+&nbsp;
+### 58 Create the Edit Action Method

+* Add the *Edit* action method to the *Admin* controller.
+It will receive the HTTP request sent by the browser when the user clicks an *Edit* button.
+* This simple method finds the product with the ID that corresponds to the *productId* parameter and passes it as a view model object to the *View* method.

+### Unit test the Edit Action Method

+* Test for two behaviors in the *Edit* action method.
+The first is that we get the correct product when a valid ID value is provided, to make sure that the expected product is being edited .
+The second behavior to test is that no product is returned at all when an ID value that is not in the repository is requested.
+Add two test methods to the *AdminControllerTests.cs* class file.